 “Money”, ‘Machine”, “Material” and “Method” all have their share of importance for increasing productivity but, it is “Man” i.e. the human resource which dominates the show.
 No amount of money, technological ingenuity or work innovation will do the trick.
 Unless the most vital resource, i.e. the human resource is ready to rise to the occasion there is no chance of meeting this challenge.
 Undue emphasis on engineering aspects may affect the esprit de corps and culture of the Organization.
 Thus the human resource of the organization should form the focal point for any movement towards increasing productivity.

-Productivity being an attitude, it cannot be transplanted into the body of the organization.
+Productivity is an attitude, it cannot be transplanted into the body of the organization.
 It could only be cultivated by a systematic process involving much initial spade work in the form of a sound organization structure, maintenance of equilibrium vis-à-vis various activities within the organization as well as clear-cut organizational goals.

 The philosophy and the Basic principles underlying the spirit of the organization play an important role in the quest for improved productivity.
-High degree of morality, integrity, fair play and justice finding manifestation, in its practices could go a long way in preparing the right kind of soil for nurturing productivity.
+High degree of morality, integrity, fair play and justice finding manifestation, in its practices, could go a long way in preparing the right kind of soil for nurturing productivity.
 Any discrepancy between what you say and what you do will erode the management’s credibility.

 Right, Leadership can inspire the employees towards peak performance.
 We are passing through a time of change.
 Autocracy is giving way to democracy.
 There is a growing hatred for any form of force or authority.
-Managers cannot remain oblivious of the happenings around them.
+Managers cannot remain oblivious to the happenings around them.
 They must change their style to suit the realities of the time.
-It is time leadership through example and excellence replace the leadership through status and authority.
+It is time leadership through example and excellence replaces the leadership through status and authority.

-Once the management is able to convince its workforce about its own integrity, credibility and efficiency the next step is for the managers to inspire, guide and improve the quality of their work.
-The foremost step is this connection would be the very concept of work.
-Work should not remain only as a mode of earning livelihood, but a source of self- satisfaction and self-realization.
-Thus, careful job- design and placement taking into account worker’s ability, skills, mental orientation and versatility is of paramount importance.
+Once the management is able to convince its workforce about its own integrity, credibility, and efficiency the next step is for the managers to inspire, guide and improve the quality of their work.
+The foremost step in this connection would be the very concept of work.
+Work should not remain only as a mode of earning a livelihood, but a source of self- satisfaction and self-realization.
+Thus, careful job- design and placement taking into account worker’s ability, skills, mental orientation, and versatility is of paramount importance.
 It is necessary to follow the principle of the right person at the right job at the right time.
 Workers should also have complete knowledge of the job they are doing not only in the sense of its immediate implications but its wholesome effect and contribution towards the company’s objectives.

 Productivity is often confused merely with more work by the workforce.
 However, it relates more to better planning than the squeezing of the workforce to the last limit.
 It represents an improvement in the working qualities of employees by innovations in planning and organizing the available resources.
 Improving performance is more a result of intelligent planning and effective implementation than the extra sweating of the workers.
 The efficiency of the workers cannot be increased by overburdening them with work, but by reorganizing their work in such a way that they are able to apply their skills in the most effective manner.